 The other really important thing Search Console monitors are crawl errors, which are technical issues that prevent Google from accessing your site.
-These errors can hurt your ranking, or exclude you from search results entirely.
-Search Console informs you when you have crawl errors and tells how you can address them.
+These errors can hurt your ranking or exclude you from search results entirely.
+Search Console informs you when you have crawl errors and tells you how you can address them.

 While most of its features require a subscription to the premium service, Moz Local still offers business owners a valuable tool to drive up their ranking among search queries that include your city.
-Its simple search tool returns results that point out inconsistencies in, or the absence of citations for your business that show up in search results across a variety of networks.
-If you move the physical location of your business and update it in your google listing, other networks, like Yelp, or Yahoo, may not pick up on it, which might cause your ranking to slide because the existence of multiple addresses confuses Google’s web crawlers.
+Its simple search tool returns results that point out inconsistencies in or the absence of citations for your business that show up in search results across a variety of networks.
+If you move the physical location of your business and update it in your Google listing, other networks, like Yelp or Yahoo, may not pick up on it, which might cause your ranking to slide because the existence of multiple addresses confuses Google’s web crawlers.
 Moz’s free tool simply shows you where your citations are inconsistent, incomplete, or nonexistent, which is valuable information to have if you want to boost your visibility.

 This suite of tools is a wonderful place to start if you’ve never implemented an SEO strategy.
-They are all relatively simple, cover most basic SEO needs for the majority of users, and are consistently updated to reflect changes in SEO principles.
+They are all relatively simple, cover the most basic SEO needs for the majority of users, and are consistently updated to reflect changes in SEO principles.
 And, best of all, they’re free!
-There’s no risk in trying to utilize them to improve your business’ web presence.
+There’s no risk in trying to utilize them to improve your business’s web presence.
 More than likely, you’ll be quite happy with the results.